nathancharlesjones/Comparison-of-OOP-techniques-in-C/3c_Run-time-Polymorphism_ADT-with-the-Factory-Pattern/README.md

-# Run-time Polymorphism (ADT), Complete Interface
+# Run-time Polymorphism (ADT with Factory Pattern)

 ## Description

 Our first attempt at run-time polymorphism (Projects [3a](https://github.com/nathancharlesjones/Comparison-of-OOP-techniques-in-C/tree/main/3a_Run-time-Polymorphism_ADT)/[3b](https://github.com/nathancharlesjones/Comparison-of-OOP-techniques-in-C/tree/main/3b_ADT-example-with-the-Template-Method-Pattern)) succeeded in allowing for a consistent interface once an object has been created.
 We could call `duckQuack()`, `duckShow()`, and `duckDestroy()` on any object that implemented the `Duck` base class, but _only after the object had already been created_ and we required a unique `Create()` function for each type of object we wanted to interact with in our code (`duckCreate_dynamic()`, `duckCreate_static()`, `mallardCreate_dynamic()`, and `mallardCreate_static()`).
 In some cases it might be useful to have a single `Create()` function which we can overload depending on the object we're trying to create (similar to the "vtable" in the base class that allows for derived classes to override the base class implementation of other functions).
+This is also known as the "Factory" design pattern: we create a class (`Duck`) that doesn't create concrete objects, but defers object creation to a derived class.
 A function could then create an object which was defined on the command line or in an argument to the function and fully operate on that object without needing to know it's exact implementation.
 Accomplishing this involves a few modifications to our existing code.

 First, consider that we want to take the four create functions listed above and condense them into a single overarching create function, like below.
 It will have to take some kind of input argument to inform it which object it needs to create.